zach-lawless/gym-wordle/README.md

 z -> 25
 ```

-This will corresponde nicely to the actions, which will be explained further below.
+This will corresponde nicely to stepping through the environment with agent actions, which will be explained further below.

 An example of a possible Wordle word and the corresponding encoding that has been generated for the environment is below: